What You Need to Know About California Multiple DUI Law

 - DMV Hearing: You have only 10 days from the date of your arrest to request a DMV hearing to challenge your license suspension.
 If you miss this deadline, your license will be automatically suspended.

-- Retain Legal Counsel: Hiring a Fresno multiple DUI attorney as soon as possible ensures that you have representation during all phases of your case—from the DMV hearing to pre-trial motions and trial.
+- Retain Legal Counsel: Hiring a multiple DUI attorney as soon as possible ensures that you have representation during all phases of your case—from the DMV hearing to pre-trial motions and trial.

 - Collect Evidence: Gather any dashcam footage, receipts, witness names, or other information that might support your defense.
 Your attorney will also investigate the police report and lab results for flaws.